 A Tier II data centre has some degree of fault tolerance and concurrent maintainability.
-Most basic to midsize data centres meet or exceed Tier II design.
+Most basic midsize data centres meet or exceed Tier II design.
 They can usually tolerate a failure of a component (UPS, Aircon, Power) but may experience an outage if a Single Point Of Failure (SPOF) is encountered.
-It may be that there is only a single generator onsite and it fails to start in a power outage, or an individual aircon is unable to cope with the load of the data centres.
+It may be that there is only a single generator onsite and it fails to start in a power outage, or an individual aircon is unable to cope with the load of the data centre.
 In maintainability, you might be able to shut down a few components without impacting operations, but some big ones would require an outage.

 Tier III (three)

 A Tier III data centre is where you start gaining the ability for things to fail or be taken down for maintenance without any impact to the site.
-An air conditioner can fail, and no one would notice (if it wasn’t for the monitoring alerts!), you can take a UPS out of service without downtime, mains power outages aren’t an issue because you have redundant generators onsite ready to handle a failure of both mains and a generator failure.
+An air conditioner can fail, and no one would notice (if it wasn’t for the monitoring alerts!), you can take a UPS out of service without downtime, mains power outages aren’t an issue because you have redundant generators onsite ready to handle a failure of both mains and generator failure.
 Tier III is the certification that most people look for when choosing a data centre.
-In a nutshell, you can take any part of the data centre offline without impacting your operations.
+In a nutshell, you can take any part of the data centre online without impacting your operations.

 Tier IV (four)

-So now that you have an understanding of what the Uptime Institue Tier ratings mean, we are now ready to answer the question: “Why is it important to have my equipment in a Tier rated data centre?”
+So now that you have an understanding of what the Uptime Institute Tier ratings mean, we are now ready to answer the question: “Why is it important to have my equipment in a Tier rated data centre?”

-Why is it important to have my equipment in a Tier rated data centre?
+Why is it important to have my equipment in a Tier-rated data centre?

-Quite simply, a Tier rated and certified data centre proves that the operator of the facility “knows their stuff” when it comes to running a data centre.
+Quite simply, a Tier-rated and certified data centre proves that the operator of the facility “knows their stuff” when it comes to running a data centre.

-How do I choose a data centre?
+So how do I choose a data centre?